 [Supervisor Signature] [Date]

-There may be varying reasons why an employee is not performing up to standard within an organization.
-For whatever reason, management may prefer to offer the employee an opportunity to rectify their errant behavior, instead of jumping straight into a disciplinary hearing, suspension, or termination process as this will most likely be a timely and costly exercise for the business.
+If an employee is not performing up to standard within an organization, management may prefer to offer the employee an opportunity to rectify their errant behavior and avoid a disciplinary hearing, suspension, or termination.
 In this case, a manager or HR representative will draft a PIP to give to the employee.

 1. If the employee is underperforming or not displaying the level of professionalism expected.